ahungry/i-made-this/README.md

   -g  The git remote/clone URL
   -o  Original project name
-  -n  New project name
+  -d  Clone directory (where to place the remote files and your new ones) -n  New project name
   -a  Original author name
   -y  Your name